ab12gu/technical-notes/docs/manufacturing/wood/drywall.md

 - works better if on edge across stud
     - else will find first edge, but overshoot the second edge
+- studs are typically 16" apart
+- Drywall panels are either 4 or 5.5ft, so you can measure 4 ft from bottom or corner for estimate
+- studs are on one side of an electrical outlet
+- you can happer a small nail above baseboard to see if resistance of stud
+    - then repair with a slip of [caulking](https://www.youtube.com/shorts/BPEf6G5AxuY)

 ## Lath + Plaster